WaterLANDS Artist-in-Residence

 Artists: Maria Nalbantova (Bulgaria), Elo Liiv (Estonia), Christine Mackey (Ireland), Claudio Beorchia (Italy), Marjolijn Dijkman (Netherlands), and Laura Harrington and Fiona MacDonald(Feral Practice) (United Kingdom).

 Marjolijn Dijkman develops ‘Turbid Tides’ in relation to one of these six sites, reflecting on ecological restoration and depoldering in the context of the Ems-Dollard estuary and the surrounding landscape in the North of the Netherlands.
-This will lead to presentations in 2026 and 2027.
+This will lead to presentations from 2026 to 2028.

 www.waterlands.eu